 Mr Dave Beck

-- Honorary Lecturer in Community Development (School of Education)
+- Senior Lecturer in Education, Honorary Lecturer in Community Development (School of Education)

 Having trained as a Primary Teacher, Dave worked in Play, Homelessness, Community Development, Community-based Adult Education and managed a large non-vocational programme in a Further Education College in Nottingham.

 In the mid-nineties he returned to Glasgow and launched a community project which trained people who were far removed from the jobs market to become community workers, incorporating a qualification from the University of Glasgow.

 Since joining the University in 1999, he has developed undergraduate and post-graduate programmes in Community Development, greatly increasing the University's profile in this area.
 His research outputs include books exploring Popular Education and Community Organising and a range of articles covering issues such as community-based addictions, social capital and university/community partnerships.

 Dave has been a board member of the International Association for Community Development and The Federation for Community Development Learning and is a member of the Community Learning and Development Standards Council.
 He is also joint editor of the Radical Community Work Journal.

 He is currently working on a book rethinking the purpose and methods of Community Development for the 21st Century.